flowernert/loupedeckapp/README.md

 ## Current status

+The following features are implemented, tested and functional on my Loupedeck Live device.
+Feedback from users would be highly appreciated at this point.

 Can program touchbutton images and can configure actions to be executed when a touchbutton or an encoder is pressed/rotated.

 At this point of the development the actions available are